 d13 / Shutterstock.com

 Expect the same when you’re flying with Fido.
-Bring a pet with you into the cabin, and you’ll pay up to $125 each way.
+Bring a pet with you into the cabin, and you’ll pay as much as $175 each way.
 To add insult to injury, the pet carrier counts as a carry-on.
 Again, the airline is doing nothing but collecting a hefty fee.